 We understand that each child is different and parental discretion is advised.
 Please call us if you require clarification on these recommendations.
 Jersey Boys is not recommended for children under the age of 12 due to strong “authentic Jersey” language.
 We do encourage parents to use these notes as deciding factors for the enjoyment of the performance for themselves, their children and other patrons.
 Charlie and the Chocolate Factory is recommended for 6+.
 School of Rock is recommended for 5+.

-JERSEY BOYS: Approximately 2 hours and 35 minutes, this includes an interval.
+CHARLIE AND CHOCOLATE FACTORY: Approximately 2 hours and 30 minutes, this includes an interval.
 SCHOOL OF ROCK: Approximately 2 hours and 30 minutes, this includes an interval.